MCamp859/hello-world/ITM-README.md

 ### Step 3: Data Visualization on Grafana

-1. Navigate to https://Controller_IP:30300/dashboard on your browser to check Intelligent Traffic Management dashboard.
+1. Navigate to https://Controller_IP:30300/dashboard on your browser to check the Intelligent Traffic Management dashboard.

     ![A browser window using the ITM dashboard URL and showing a warning message “Your connection is not private”.
 The option to Proceed to the website is outlined in red, indicating you should click the link.](docs/intelligent-traffic-mgmt-ri-7_login_itm_dashboard.png)

-    Figure 7: Login Intelligent Traffic Management Dashboard
+    Figure 6: Login to Intelligent Traffic Management Dashboard

 2. Navigate to https://Controller_IP:30303/camera/0 on your browser to check the camera.

     ![A browser window using the Camera URL and showing a warning message “Your connection is not private”.
 The option to Proceed to the website is outlined in red, indicating you should click the link. ](docs/intelligent-traffic-mgmt-ri-7_1_camera_itm.png)

-    Figure 8: Intelligent Traffic Management Camera 0
+    Figure 7: Intelligent Traffic Management Camera 0

     ![A web app dashboard showing a large map of a city.
 There are 8 blue drop pins on the map.](docs/intelligent-traffic-mgmt-ri-8_itm_dashboard.png)

-    Figure 9: Intelligent Traffic Management Dashboard
+    Figure 8: Intelligent Traffic Management Dashboard

-2. Navigate to **<Controller_IP>:32000** on your
+3. Navigate to **&lt;Controller_IP&gt;:32000** on your
     browser to login to the Grafana dashboard.

-3. Get **Grafana Password** with the command:
+4. Get **Grafana Password** with the command:

     ```bash
     kubectl get secrets/grafana -n default -o json | jq -r '.data."admin-password"' | base64 -d
     ```

-4. Login with user as **admin** and password as **Grafana Password**
+5. Login with user as **admin** and password as **Grafana Password**.

-5. Click **Home** and Select the **ITM** to open the main dashboard.
+6. Click **Home** and select the **ITM** to open the main dashboard.

     ![A browser window using the Grafana dashboard URL showing a message “Welcome to Grafana”.
 You are directed to click the ITM dashboard link.](docs/intelligent-traffic-mgmt-ri-9_grafana_home_screen.png)

-    Figure 10: Grafana Home Screen
+    Figure 9: Grafana Home Screen

     ![A browser window using the Grafana dashboard URL showing the ITM dashboard outlined in red, indicating you should click the link.](docs/intelligent-traffic-mgmt-ri-10_grafana_dashboard_list.png)

-    Figure 11: Grafana Dashboard List
+    Figure 10: Grafana Dashboard List

     An example of the Intelligent Traffic Management dashboard:

     ![A web app dashboard with navigation, a large map of a city, and an analysis sidebar.
 There are 8 blue drop pins on the map.
 The sidebar shows four metrics: number of collisions detected, number of vehicles detected, number of pedestrians detected, and number of bikes detected.](docs/intelligent-traffic-mgmt-ri-11_grafana_main_dashboard.png)

-    Figure 12: Grafana Main Dashboard – Intelligent Traffic Management
+    Figure 11: Grafana Main Dashboard – Intelligent Traffic Management

 The above dashboard shows the number of vehicles, pedestrians and collisions detected on the left side.
 These may be used for adjusting